Eleas/99-Bottles-of-Beer-on-the-Amiga/README.md

 # Isn't this program useless?
 I mean, entirely useless?
 Why write this?
 Yes, yes, and for two reasons.

 One, I always wanted to learn Assembler, and it turned out to be surprisingly fun.
-Two, it's an exercise in optimization and really, truly understanding both the code and the underlying hardware.
+Two, it's an exercise in optimization and really, truly understanding both the code and the underlying hardware (although the last doesn't particularly apply in this instance).

-Optimization is for size, not speed, by the way.
-In terms of speed, this routine is wasteful.
+Optimization is for size in this specific case, by the way, rather than speed.
+In terms of clock cycles, this routine is wasteful.

 # How's that, exactly?
 Modern platforms have all the memory and number-crunching power you need.
-That breeds laziness.
+That abundance breeds laziness.
 The Amiga doesn't reward that: it rewards exactitude and, to some degree, art.
-When you write code like this, you learn to be creative.
-You need to be.
+When you write code like this, you learn to be creative, or you can't achieve decent results.

-My original executable was 624 bytes in size, and didn't work on an A500.
-This one is 404 bytes, and can be optimized further.
+Just by being moderately clever in the ordering of strings, for instance, I managed some hefty improvements.
+The original executable was 624 bytes in size, and didn't work on an A500.
+This one is a mere 404 bytes, works on any Amiga out there, and can likely be optimized further.
 Not that I feel so inclined at the moment.

 Anyhow, painstaking optimization forced me to learn the code, which was surprisingly useful.
 This is fairly simple code, but even so, I found at least five fatal bugs, all because I had to pay attention.